duglin/tools/demoscript/README.md

 use to do setup and clean-up.

 We had to escape the `*` since `doit` is basically a wrapper and we don't want the expanion to happen until `doit` runs the command.
+You can get the same result by making it `doit 'tar -cf test.tar *'` if that's easier.

 Using `comment` instead of `echo` is optional, but it makes it bold and easier to see.